 How much you are repaying each month

-If you are being charged a high rate of interest, try to move your balance to a 0% balance transfer credit card.
+If you are being charged a high interest rate, try to move your balance to a 0% balance transfer credit card.

-This could give you more than 40 months of 0% interest in which to pay off the outstanding balance on your card.
+This could give you two or more years of 0% interest in which to pay off the outstanding balance on your card.
 You may have to pay a fee to arrange this, but you may still pay less overall.

 Remortgaging could save you hundreds or even thousands of pounds a year if you find a better deal.
 Use our remortgage comparison to find a lower rate.

 If you have outstanding debts, including loans, credit cards and overdrafts, look at how much interest you are being charged because you could pay less with a consolidation loan.

 You can use one to pay off all your existing loans, so you have one payment to make.
-Look for a consolidation loan that charges a lower rate than you are already paying.
+Look for a consolidation loan that charges a lower rate than you already pay.

 If you always have a positive balance, look for a high interest current account that could earn you extra.
 If you regularly use an overdraft, look for the account charging the lowest APR.

 If your contract has come to an end, make sure you shop around for the best broadband deal.

-You could even switch provider during your policy if you find a much cheaper deal.
-However, you may be charged a fee of up to £80, or have to pay the remainder of your contract.
+You could even switch your provider during your policy if you find a much cheaper deal.
+However, you may be charged a fee of up to £80 or have to pay the remainder of your contract.
+So check first.